vaadin/base-starter-flow-osgi/README.md

 See Limitations section in the starter project [README.md](starter/README.md).

 :warning:
-At the moment, Vaadin 14 doesn't allow to modify frontend resources on the fly (webpack dev server is not available at runtime).
+At the moment, it is not possible to modify frontend resources on the fly (webpack dev server is not available at runtime).
+This means that for every frontend change, you have to rebuild the frontend bundle. ([Issue for devmode](https://github.com/vaadin/flow/issues/9108))